 Outstanding Service - Amy Thaci, Engineering Career Services

 "Amy Thaci is one of the most passionate career services leaders I have had the pleasure of working with.
 I always appreciated her tenacity and willingness to stand up for her team when facing challenges.
 Amy strives to provide excellent customer service to both students and employers and is a great collaborator with other offices in an effort to ensure a streamlined career services experience."

 Excellence in Diversity and Inclusion - Lisa Abrams, Department of Engineering Education

 "For several years, Lisa has engaged undergraduate male engineering students in the College in a course where they learn how to become allies for women engineering students.
 Each semester, Lisa devotes her time to students' engagement in conversations about topics such as macroaggressions and gender inequities.
 This novel course complements many of the efforts within the College related to diversity and inclusion and has the potential to enhance the culture of the College."

-Exemplary Team Performance or Service - College of Engineering Academic Adivising: Amanda Crall, Mike Knisley, Liz Rite, Rachel Tuttle, and Rachel LeMaster
+Exemplary Team Performance or Service - College of Engineering Academic Advising: Amanda Crall, Mike Knisley, Liz Rite, Rachel Tuttle and Rachel LeMaster

 "The members of the College of Engineering Advising Office have proven to be the most reliable, invested and trusted academic partners within the college.
 They continuously seek out opportunities to identify and solve problems, enrich programs and create opportunity for our educational community to thrive."